 - Huawei and Forms Syntron, which is a leading Chinese bank solution provider, jointly released the distributed open platform solution ‘Fincube’ for the financial industry

-- Announced new brand strategy for IP networking and unveiled four new engine series products for IP network in the intelligence era
+- Announced a new brand strategy for IP networking and unveiled four new engine series products for IP networks in the intelligence era

 - SingleRAN Pro solution offers an open, simplified networking concept to help operators roll out commercial 5G networks with speed and prosper